 - Set up a second admin early.
 If you lose the first admin password and there's only one admin, you'll have to reset the database.
 Promote a second admin as soon as you've created one.

 - Prefer deactivate over delete.
 Deactivated users keep their data; if they come back, you flip a switch.
-Delete is permanent and refuses to run while the user owns resources, so it's mostly useful for cleaning up empty test accounts.
+Delete is permanent and now removes everything the user owns in one action — agents, chats, apps, credentials, and SSO links included — so reach for it only when you really want the account and its data gone.

 - Lock down registration on shared installs.
 Anyone who can reach the URL with